elegant-scipy/elegant-scipy/markdown/preface.markdown

 Given the divided state of the community, many developers now write code that is compatible with both Python 2 and 3.

-For new learners, the right thing to do is to use Python 3.
+New learners should use Python 3.
 It is the future of the language, and there is no sense in adding to the dead weight of Python 2 code littering the interwebs (including much from your authors!).
 In Elegant SciPy, we're going to use Python 3.5.

-However, if you *must* use Python 2, you can make most of the code in this book compatible with Python 2, assuming you have the following imports at the start of your code:
+However, if you *must* use Python 2, you can make most of the code in this book compatible with Python 2 by using a built-in compatibility module called `__future__`, as well as a third-party compatibility library called `six` (because 2 times 3 equals six!
+Get it?
+Yeah, okay, neither do we).
+You can use them by placing the following imports at the start of the code:

 ```
 from __future__ import division, print_function